AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/06-Ex1-4-use-loop-create-campaign-plan.md

 5. Ask Copilot to review the attached **Market Insights Report – Smart Workspaces.docx** file using the following prompt:

     ```
-    Review the attached Market Insights Report – Smart Workspaces.docx file and identify the primary goals for this campaign (for example, awareness, engagement, lead generation).
+    Review the attached Market Insights Report – Smart Workspaces.docx and identify the primary goals for this campaign (e.g., awareness, engagement, lead generation).
 Translate these goals into SMART objectives (Specific, Measurable, Achievable, Relevant, Time-bound).
 For example, “Increase LinkedIn engagement by 30% in 90 days.”
     ```

 6. Review the results and then select the **Copy** icon that appears below the content.
 Paste the copied results into your Loop page.
 Delete any extraneous text that was copied and pasted along with the results (see the start and end of the content).

-1. Click on Create new page button at the bottom of the left navigation pane to create a new page for the next section of the campaign plan.
+1. Click on the Create new page button at the bottom of the left navigation pane to create a new page for the next section of the campaign plan.

     ![Create new page](../media/module-4/E1T4S6-0206.png)